 • He was one of the first scientists to propose that it is not the saturated fat or cholesterol in meats, dairy and eggs that cause heart attacks.
 Now it appears that other components of these foods may be responsible for their links to heart attacks, strokes and various other diseases.

 • He also showed that the “healthful” vegetable oils could become unhealthful when oxidized or damaged by high temperatures during processing or cooking,

 A Life in Science

-At age 12, he received a chemistry set that sparked his lifelong passion for science.
+At age 12, Fred Kummerow received a chemistry set that sparked his lifelong passion for science.
 He was able to go to the only high school in Milwaukee that offered three years of chemistry classes.
 At age 25, he was graduated from the University of Wisconsin and four years later he received his Ph.D. in biochemistry.
 In his first job at Clemson University in South Carolina, his research helped prevent thousands of deaths from pellagra, a disease caused by a deficiency of vitamin B3.
 After World War II, he showed that he could prevent frozen packaged chicken and turkey from turning rancid by changing the feed that was used to raise them.
 In 1950, he was appointed professor at the University of Illinois and worked in his lab there for 67 years, until a year before his death.
-He authored more than 460 articles in scientific journals.
+He wrote more than 450 articles in scientific journals.

 He Was Right and the “Experts” Were Wrong

 For more than 60 years, the so-called experts have preached that eating cholesterol and saturated fats caused heart attacks.
 Today, most of these experts agree with Kumerow that dietary cholesterol and dietary saturated fats are not main causes of heart attacks, but that the culprits may actually be:

 • a lifetime of trans fats in processed foods (now legislated out of our food supply)